 I have worked in both the public and private sectors in childcare.
 I have been fortunate to have managed a number of fostering services, including in adoption and short break for disabled children, over the years.
-I have also enjoyed community social work and voluntary work both in the U.K. and abroad.
+I have also enjoyed community and voluntary social work both in the U.K. and abroad.

-I wanted to create a fostering agency, that was meaningful.
+I wanted to create a fostering agency that was meaningful.
 Not words, not gloss, but services that reached right to the heart of children and young people.
-My fundamental belief has never changed.
+That fundamental belief has never changed.

 “EVERY CHILD SHOULD HAVE THE RIGHT TO EXPERIENCE A CHILDHOOD IN A FAMILY SETTING”

-Amicus Foster Care, is forward thinking, we have stepped outside the box, and developed bespoke services, knowing one shoe does not fit all.
+Amicus Foster Care is forward thinking.
+We have stepped outside the box and developed bespoke services, knowing one size does not fit all.
 Keeping the Child at the centre, working with Playfulness, Acceptance, Curiosity, and Empathy, Amicus is inclusive and diverse, respecting and valuing all involved.

 None of this could be achieved without the wonderful Amicus team, they are truly inspirational.
-I am so lucky to work with these amazing people, the staff, carers, their families, and all of those central to a child’s life.
+I am so lucky to work with these amazing people: staff, carers, families, and all those central to a child’s life.